rh-messaging/amq-streams-docs/README.md

-# amq-streams-rhel
+# (Retired) amq-streams-rhel
-Documentation for AMQ Streams on RHEL
+This repo is no longer used to create documentation for AMQ Streams on RHEL

 ## Use the make file to build locally
 * `make rhel-using` for Using Streams on RHEL guide